 Applicants should indicate on the application for admission that they are interested in one of the online programs so that the admissions staff will be able to respond with appropriate information.
 Applicants will then be contacted by an online admissions counselor who specializes in the online programs.

 Applicants who plan to enroll in one of TFC's resident degree programs at any point should not consider the online CLIMB program.
 Resident students are required to distribute their Bible courses throughout the curriculum, taking one each semester until all requirements are fulfilled.
-Therefore the CLIMB program is not designed for applicants who might be considering one of TFC's resident programs.
+Therefore the CLIMB program is not designed for applicants that might be considering one of TFC's resident programs.
+In the event that a student who enrolled in the CLIMB program, not intending to be a resident student, later changes his or her mind and desires to apply as a resident student, the normal resident student policy of allowing only six hours of TFC on-line courses in a resident program will apply.
 Refer to the section below on Resident Student Issues.

-In addition to the regular admissions policies, the following specifically apply only to the LEADS degree completion program: 1.
-Because this program is structured as a degree completion major, students must have accumulated a total of at least 72 credit hours before applying for acceptance into this program.
-These hours will consist of undergraduate studies including the fulfillment of a core of general education courses and basic Bible courses.

-2. Pre-requisite courses as listed below must be completed before the student is accepted in the LEADS program.
+In addition to the regular admissions policies, the following specifically apply only to the LEADS degree completion program:

+- 1. Because this program is structured as a degree completion major, students must have accumulated a total of at least 72 credit hours before applying for acceptance into this program.
+These hours will consist of undergraduate studies including the fulfillment of a core of general education courses and basic Bible courses. - 2.
+Pre-requisite courses as listed below must be completed before the student is accepted in the LEADS program.
 However, students who lack up to 15 unmet prerequisite hours may be considered for admission with a documented plan as to how they plan to meet the remaining pre-requisites prior to the final 24 hours of LEADS major courses.